 People clean their homes regularly – their floors, furniture, kitchen, bathroom and more.
 However, most homeowners forget about their walls.
-Remember, you lean on it and touch it so you should make sure your walls are clean just like any other part of your home.
+You lean on your walls and touch them, like any other part of your home.
+Therefore, you should also clean them like any other part of your home.
 Over time, neglect to your walls can ruin a good interior paint job.
-However, before you pick a cleaning tool for your walls, there are a few things you need to know first.
+However, before you pick a cleaning tool for your walls, there are a few things you need to know.

 Cleaning Your Painted Walls